-My family and I spent that past few days up north skiing, and after visiting a nearby marina and seeing all of the gorgeous New England-style cottages there, I came to the conclusion that we must have stumbled through some magical portal into Movieland, and we were secretly on the set of Dan in Real Life.
+My family and I spent the past few days up north skiing, and after visiting a nearby marina and seeing all of the gorgeous New England-style cottages there, I came to the conclusion that we must have stumbled through some magical portal into Movieland, and we were secretly on the set of Dan in Real Life.

 It was amazing how beautiful the entire area was around the ski resort, in that mystical not-quite-real sort of way.
 Because it was so cold, as soon as you got out of the central tourist trap area, there was literally nobody around.
 Half the stores were closed for the season, and very few of the cottages were inhabited.
 It’s generally a summer-tourist area, so going in the winter was a bit surreal.
 Ice caked the harbor and snow fell in little flurries that got caught in my hair and looked like powdered sugar on the ground.
 There was such a silence, outside of the gentle bubbling of a nearby fountain, that I could actually hear myself think for once.